chaiexe/TryHackMe-Write-ups/OWASP-Top-10-2021/09-Security-Logging-and-Monitoring-Failures/Readme.md

 <p align="center">+++++++++</p>

-This vulnerability happens when a web application doesn’t properly record or monitor important security events, like failed logins, suspicious activity, or system errors.
-Without good logging and alerting, attackers can break in, move around, or steal data without being noticed.
+Security Logging and Monitoring Failures are vulnerabilities in web applications where important security events are not properly recorded or monitored.
+These events can include failed logins, suspicious activity, or system errors.
+Without strong logging and alerting, attackers can break in, move around, or steal data without being noticed.

 **Why it matters:**

 If there's no record of what’s happening or no alerts when something suspicious occurs, security teams won’t know there's a problem until it’s too late.

 **Example:**

-If someone tries to guess passwords many times and the app doesn’t log those failed attempts or alert anyone, an attacker could brute-force a login unnoticed.
+If someone repeatedly tries to guess passwords and the web application doesn’t log those failed attempts or alert anyone, an attacker could brute-force a login unnoticed.

-The information stored in logs should include:
+**What logs should include:**
 - HTTP status codes
 - Time Stamps
 - Usernames
 - API endpoints/page locations
 - IP addresses

-**Some signs of suspicious activity are:**
+**Signs of suspicious activity:**
 - **Too many failed login attempts** or trying to access things like admin pages without permission.

 - **Requests coming from strange IP addresses or locations**, which could mean someone else is trying to break into an account (though sometimes it's just a false alarm).